csirmaz-lit/Primus-Vittason/book.md

 “This is a crucial point here.
 Objects, bodies and their identification are not objective phenomena, but are human (or, in an attempt to be more general, mental or psychological) constructs.
 In other words, it is the Agent that learns or decides which body it is in.
 Admittedly, objectivity creeps in here as mostly inevitably an Agent will learn to identify itself with the body it is implemented by, so this identification is predictable by an external observer, which lends this process some objective reality or constraints.
 But this identification is not wholly inevitable: one can imagine contrived examples where an Agent (brain) implemented by one physical system is tricked to experience the world from a different body.
 Indeed such ideas often surface in sci-fi as they undermine the normal sense of identity, with uncanny results.

-“Pushing the notion of learnt self-identification to the fore can help us overcome some of the difficulties posed by the boundary problem.
+“Pushing the notion of learned self-identification to the fore can help us overcome some of the difficulties posed by the boundary problem.
 Although the two descriptions are logically equivalent, it is more fruitful to think that **an Agent is learning not what it is in the physical world, but what it is not:** first, objectively existing things that are outside my control, and second, other Agents or entities that are on the same level as me, and have the same claim to existence as myself.
 Reaching this second stage is actually the second stage of our journey, beyond the Experience.

 “As the Agent learns what bits of physical reality it is not, it no longer needs to answer the question ‘Which body am I?’—and so we no longer need to define what bodies are, which, as the boundary problem shows, start who-knows-where, end who-knows-where, and are separated by who-knows-what.
 Instead, the Agent gradually learns to identify itself to different degrees with various regions and entities in space, effectively mapping its physical core, the physical Agent, through the fuzzy body and finally its region of Care.